-To give a better understanding of our VSOR dataset, we conduct some statistical analyses on our proposed DAVSOR.
-Table~\ref{tab:compared} compares between RVSOD~\cite{wang2019ranking} and our proposed DAVSOR.
-Overall, DAVSOR is larger in scale and more diverse in the numbers of video categories and salient object types.
-Table~\ref{tab:so_count} compares the statistical distribution of salient objects between RVSOD~\cite{wang2019ranking} and DAVSOR.
-It is worth noting that RVSOD~\cite{wang2019ranking} has a large portion of video frames with only one salient object, which can be considered as invalid frames, leading to a high invalid rate in RVSOD for video salient object ranking.
-Unlike RVSOD~\cite{wang2019ranking}, DAVSOR has no invalid video frames and is more balanced in the distribution of the number of salient objects.
+\textbf{Dataset Analysis.} Table~\ref{tab:dataset} compares RVSOD with our proposed DAVSOR.
+Overall, DAVSOR is larger in scale and more diverse in the number of video categories and salient object types.
+It also shows the statistical distribution of salient objects between RVSOD and DAVSOR.
+Notably, RVSOD has a large portion of video frames with only one salient object, which can be considered invalid frames, leading to a high invalid rate in RVSOD for ranking.
+Unlike RVSOD, DAVSOR has no invalid video frames and is more balanced in the distribution of the number of salient objects.
 These analyses demonstrate the superiority of our proposed DAVSOR.